Daniel Morelon

 Daniel Morelon (born 24 July 1944) is a retired French racing cyclist who was active between 1963 and 1980.
-He is a triple Olympic champion, eight times world champion, and a knight of the Legion d'Honneur.
+He is a triple Olympic champion, eight times world champion, and a Knight of the National Order of Merit (Chevalier de l’Ordre national du Mérite).
 Morelon was a police officer before becoming a cycling coach.

 Cycling career

 Morelon came into cycling after going to races with his two brothers.
 He said: